-A changed intellectual climate must should also improve the procurement process to better achieve the promoters goals to satisfy the often diverging goals of prometer and public.
-Tomorrow's construction process must be a truly integrated one where:
+A changed intellectual climate must also improve the procurement process to better achieve the promoters goals.
+Tomorrow's construction process must be one where

-• The actors participants, including users, promoters, designers, constructors, government, and society generally better understand each others' views and priorities and act co-operatively together in an environment of trust.

-- Construction quality is maximised and defects minimised. - Construction site accidents are virtually eliminated. - Value for money and efficiency are maximised and cost minimised. - Disputes are resolved fairly, quickly and simply, with less litigation than at present. - The freedom, creativity and intelligence of all are used to the greatest benefit.
+- The actors, including promoters, designers, constructors, government, and society generally better understand each others' views and priorities - Construction quality is maximised and defects minimised - Value for money and efficiency are maximised and cost minimised - Disputes are resolved fairly, quickly and simply, with less litigation than at present - The freedom, creativity and intelligence of all are used to the greatest benefit, 120.